siggisv/.dotfiles/README.md

     git clone https://github.com/siggisv/.dotfiles.git ~/.dotfiles

-If needed, create first the directory `~/.vim` and remove/archive the old files (i.e. `~/.gitconfig`, `~/.vimrc` and `~/.vim/vimrc`.
+If needed, create the directory `~/.vim` and remove/archive the old files (i.e. `~/.gitconfig`, `~/.vimrc` and `~/.vim/vimrc`.
 Then create the following symlinks: